-Howard Payne University is committed to the idea that a university experience should provide students with a wide range of opportunities for learning within and beyond the classroom.
+Howard Payne University is committed to providing students with a wide range of opportunities for learning within and beyond the classroom.
 Student engagement in campus life is designed to extend learning beyond the classroom and encourage personal development and growth in preparation for service.

-The division of student life is comprised of the following areas: athletics, campus ministries, chapel, cheerleading, counseling and health services, intramurals, mail services, new student orientation, residence life, the HPU Department of Public Safety, student clubs and organizations, student activities, student conduct and student government.
+Student Life is comprised of the following areas: athletics, campus ministries, chapel, cheerleading, counseling and health services, intramurals, mail services, new student orientation, residence life, the HPU Department of Public Safety, student organizations, student activities, student conduct and student government.

 At the heart of HPU is a commitment to be a distinctively Christian university.
 The university sponsors a campus-wide prayer ministry, weekly chapel services and weekday ministry opportunities.
 Revival services are held each semester, including Resurrection Week, the university’s spring revival held the week leading up to Easter.
 Nearly 50 students participate in a spring break mission each year and more than 120 students serve in ministry positions each summer.